-Transform the Dallas Arts District into a dynamic destination for locals and tourists alike while creating a fulﬁlling urban experience.
-The District is powered by the imagination of artists globally, while seamlessly integrating exemplary artistic, residential, cultural and commercial life.
+Located in the northeast corner of downtown Dallas, the Dallas Arts District (DAD), a nonprofit organization, is the primary steward and representative for the largest contiguous urban arts district in the nation, spanning 118 acres since 1984.
+This iconic neighborhood has more buildings designed by Pritzker award-winning architects than any location in the world.
+DAD uniﬁes culture and commerce into a dynamic destination for locals and tourists alike while creating a fulﬁlling urban experience.
+The district is powered by the imagination of artists globally, while seamlessly integrating exemplary artistic, residential, cultural, and commercial life.

 Board of Directors

 Dallas Arts District CONNECT Masterplan